JFrog CLI Plugins

 5. Set a custom repository name (optional):

-To use a repository name other than jfrog-cli-plugins, set the custom name as the value of the JFROG_CLI_PLUGINS_REPO environment variable:
+To use a repository name other than jfrog-cli-plugins, set the custom name as the value of the JFROG_CLI_PLUGINS_REPO environment variable.

-export JFROG_CLI_PLUGINS_REPO=<custom-repo-name>
+export JFROG_CLI_PLUGINS_REPO=<custom-repository-name>

 Where: